mikeperry-tor/vanguards/README_SECURITY.md

 The local adversary has less surveillance resolution than the network adversary, because it cannot tell which of your packets belong to which Tor circuit.
-This means that it cannot perform most of the fingerprinting and related attacks that are possible from a guard relay.
+This means that it cannot perform most of the fingerprinting and related attacks that are possible from a guard relay by the network adversary.

 However, local adversaries can do the following things: